ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 ###### 3.2.3.1 Build u-boot

-If only compiling u-boot, uboot.img will be generated.
-Path:`OK-yocto-source/build/latest/uboot.img`.
-The command is as follows:
+If you compile only **u-boot**, you will get `uboot.img`.
+The file path is:
+`OK-yocto-source/build/latest/uboot.img`.
+The command is:

 ```plain
 OK-yocto-source/build$ bitbake u-boot-rockchip
 ```

-Compiling u-boot alone takes about one minute.
+Compiling u-boot alone takes approximately one minute.

-The u-boot source directory is:`OK-yocto-source/build/tmp/work/ok3588-forlinx-linux/u-boot-rockchip/2017.09/git`
+The u-boot source directory is:
+`OK-yocto-source/build/tmp/work/ok3588-forlinx-linux/u-boot-rockchip/2017.09/git`

+The u-boot configuration file is:
+`configs/OK3588-C_defconfig` or `OK3588S2-C_defconfig`.
-The U-Boot configuration file is:`configs/OK3588-C_defconfig`or`OK3588S2-C_defconfig`Alternatively, this is the board-specific default configuration file for U-Boot, which defines the operating parameters for U-Boot on the OK3588-C.
+These are the board-level default configuration files for u-boot, which define the runtime parameters for U-Boot on OK3588-C.

-The u-boot device tree file is:`arch/arm/dts/OK3588-C-Linux.dts`
+The u-boot device tree file is:
+`arch/arm/dts/OK3588-C-Linux.dts`.

-###### 3.2.3.2 Build Kernel
+###### 3.2.3.2 Building Kernel

-If you compile`kernel`only, you get`boot.img` Path:`OK-linux-source/kernel-6.1/boot.img`.
-The command is as follows:
+If you compile only the **kernel**, you will get `boot.img`.
+The file path is:
+`OK-linux-source/kernel-6.1/boot.img`.
+The command is:

 ```c
 OK-yocto-source/build$ bitbake linux-rockchip
 ```

-Compiling the kernel alone takes about two minutes.
+Compiling the kernel alone takes approximately two minutes.

-The source directory of the kernel is`OK-yocto-source/build/tmp/work-shared/ok3588/kernel-source`:
+The kernel source directory is:
+`OK-yocto-source/build/tmp/work-shared/ok3588/kernel-source`

-The kernel device tree file directory is:`arch/arm64/boot/dts/rockchip`.
+The kernel device tree file directory is:
+`arch/arm64/boot/dts/rockchip`.
 The device tree files are:

 | Platform| Device Tree File Path| Description|
 |----------|----------|----------|